U.S. economy stalls in Q1, but fundamentals still sound

 Trade lopped off 0.83 percentage point from growth, partly because of the weather, which left goods piling up at ports.
 Exports fell at a 7.6 percent rate, the largest quarterly decline in five years, after growing at a 9.5 percent pace in the final three months of 2013.

-A measure of domestic demand that strips out exports and inventories expanded at a 1.5 percent rate and there were virtually no signs of inflation pressures.
+A measure of domestic demand that strips out exports and inventories expanded at a 1.5 percent rate and there were virtually little signs of inflation pressures.

 Consumer spending, which accounts for more than two-thirds of U.S. economic activity, increased at a 3.0 percent rate, reflecting a spurt in spending on services linked to demand for heating and the Affordable Healthcare Act, which expanded healthcare coverage to many Americans.